 Vaping vs. Smoking

-Is Vaping Cannabis Safe?
+Is Vaping CBD Safe?

-Unfortunately, many patients believe that because cannabis is “all natural” it is safer to vape than regular nicotine fluid.
+Unfortunately, many patients believe that because CBD is “all natural” it is safer to vape than regular nicotine fluid.
 Unfortunately, this benefit is often outweighed by the negatives.
-For instance, vaping cannabis still carries the same risks as regular fluid because it dries out the gums and causes inflammation.
+For instance, vaping CBD still carries the same risks as regular fluid because it dries out the gums and causes inflammation.
 Furthermore, it can still contain additives like acrolein, methylglyoxal, and formaldehyde, all of which can cause oral cancer.

 The Dangers of E-Cigarettes

-Remember, while it’s true that cannabis is safer than traditional nicotine products, and vaping is safer than smoking to a degree, it is important to weigh the potential consequences before beginning.
+Remember, while it’s true that CBD is safer than traditional nicotine products, and vaping is safer than smoking to a degree, it is important to weigh the potential consequences before beginning.
 This habit can not only cost a lot of money, but it can also cause serious complications like gum disease, receding gums, oral cancer, and even disfiguring injuries due to malfunctioning equipment.

 About Dr. Yarnell